oriolbcn/middleman-bowerify/README.md

 # Middleman-Bowerify

-`middleman-bowerify` is an extension for the [Middleman] static site generator that adds facilities to work with bower for assetes management.
+`middleman-bowerify` is an extension for the [Middleman](https://middlemanapp.com/) static site generator that adds facilities to work with bower for assetss management.

 ## Installation